Jay Johnson (model)

 Jay Johnson (born December 30, 1948) is an American business executive and former model.

-In 1968, Johnson arrived in New York from California with his twin brother Jed Johnson, and they were soon absorbed into Andy Warhol's social circle at the Factory.
-As a Warhol superstar, Johnson appeared in the film L'Amour (1972).
-He had a successful modeling career and was a muse of Robert Mapplethorpe.
-Johnson became president of Jed Johnson Associates Inc. following his brother's death in 1996 and created Jed Johnson Home in 2005.
+Shortly after arriving in New York City in 1968 with his twin brother, Jed Johnson, Johnson became part of Pop artist Andy Warhol's inner circle at the Factory, where he emerged as one of Warhol's superstars and appeared in the film L'Amour (1972).
+Johnson built a successful career as a fashion model and was a muse to photographer Robert Mapplethorpe.
+Following his brother's death in 1996, he became president of Jed Johnson Associates Inc. and later co-founded the textile firm Jed Johnson Home in 2005.
+He also briefly operated the trendy restaurant Fressen in New York's Meatpacking District.

 Life and career

 Early life and education

 Jay Johnson was born in Alexandria, Minnesota on December 30, 1948.
 He was the third of six children, born 15 minutes before his fraternal twin brother Jed Johnson.
 They had two older brothers, Craig and Larry, and two younger sisters, Nancy and Susan.
-His family moved to Scottsdale, Arizona, when he was 10 years old before settling in Fair Oaks, California.
-Johnson and future Playboy model Barbi Benton were Junior high school sweethearts.
-He graduated from Bella Vista High School in 1967 and briefly attended Sacramento State College.
+His family moved to Scottsdale, Arizona for eight months, when he was 10 years old before settling in Fair Oaks, California.
+Johnson and future Playboy model Barbi Benton were junior high school sweethearts.
+After graduating from Bella Vista High School in 1967, he briefly attended Sacramento State College.